SaurabhXRT/brainbulbV1.0.0/README.md

 ## Benefits

-- **Educational Collaboration**: NoteShare encourages a community of learners to collaborate, share knowledge, and support each other.
+- **Educational Collaboration**: Brainbulb encourages a community of learners to collaborate, share knowledge, and support each other.
 - **Secure and User-Friendly**: Robust security measures ensure user data protection, and a user-friendly interface makes it accessible to all.
 - **Resourceful**: With document and image storage integrated, the platform is a one-stop solution for educational resources.
 - **Mobile-Friendly**: The mobile OTP-based authentication ensures accessibility on all devices.

-**NoteShare** is not just a platform; it's a vibrant online community where learners come together to grow, share, and inspire.
+**Brainbulb** is not just a platform; it's a vibrant online community where learners come together to grow, share, and inspire.